 sonar-3D reached a quality, stability and performance to simulate complex models with up to 100’000 objects.

 In 2009 the development of our new 3D-simulation software sonar-3D made it feasable to simulate a copper or steel cable with a resolution down to the wire level or a yarn with all its fibres.

 A few years later, it was already possible to realistically simulate a mechanism with the complexity of a complete mechanical watch with the SILUX software.
 In this simulation, even the physical simulation of the individual interacting cogs was calculated in detail.
 The illustration shows part of a model of a “Reverso” watch made by Jaeger-LeCoultre.

 The continual physical simulation of a simple watch mechanism proved that a general, technical simulation program for a multi-body dynamic system was fundamentally possible.
 This eventually led to the development of SILUX software and its successor sonar-2D.

 The animation shows an old simulation with the ALIEN program.
-It was presented at the 8th Symposium on Detonation in Albuquerque, New Mexico, USA in 1985.
+It was presented at the 8th Symposium on Detonation in Albuquerque, New Mexico, USA.
 The simulation shows the initiation of the main charge of a 35 mm air-defence shell through a booster charge.
 At the time, the simulation required 8 days CPU calculation time on a VAX 11-780 computer.
 Today, this problem can be solved on a standard personal computer in a fraction of an hour.
 Today ALIEN is integrated in sonar-2D software.